11x-dev/lesson-8-last-visited-page/README.md

 *******************
-***Solution***
+**Solution**
 *******************

 You can view the exact code changes needed to solve this coding challenge here: https://github.com/ScriabinOp8No12/lesson-8-last-visited-page-11xdev/pull/1/files#diff-b1d807d78a9570aab1a6460c61463ac56400bd81c156e08d151f459a4af411e6

-This branch contains the lesson 8 last visited page enhancement - you can test that the functionality works as intended in your browser.
+This branch contains the lesson 8 last visited page enhancement code changes - you can test that the functionality works as intended in your browser.

 1. We'll want to use local storage for storing the last visited lesson 8 page the user was on.
 We can use React's useEffect and useLocation to track changes in the url.